Cheng0829/TransFOL/README.md

 ![ ](figure/3-2.png)

-**This is the data and code for our paper** `TransFOL: A Logical Query Model Based on Cross-Transformer for Drug–Drug Interaction Prediction`.
+**This is the data and code for our paper** [`TransFOL: A Logical Query Model Based on Cross-Transformer for Drug–Drug Interaction Prediction`](https://pubmed.ncbi.nlm.nih.gov/38743532/).

+---
+**(2024.5.18) We found that there are some bugs in the uploaded python files that will cause training failures and parameter errors to be transmitted to the CPU.
+We have fixed them.
+If you find any problems or have any needs, please contact the email `chengjunkai829@gmail.com`.**

 ## Prerequisites